symbiote/silverstripe-multisites/README.md

 ## Installation

 * Add the module and the multivaluefield module
-* Run dev/build
-* Run dev/tasks/MultisitesInitTask
+* Run `dev/build`

 ## Setting up sites (and additional sites)

-* In the backend go to the Pages section and click on the Website
+* In the CMS go to the Pages section and click on the Website
-* Enter in the full path to the site in the 'Host' field, without the http:// lead - eg mysitedomain.com, or localhost/sub/folder for a development site
+* Enter in the full path to the site in the 'Host' field, without the `http://` lead - eg `mysitedomain.com` or `localhost/sub/folder` for a development site
 * Hit save
 * To add a new site, click the Pages section; you should have an 'Add site' button